Marines and military service members can take advantage of certain benefits when it comes to auto insurance.

 If you’re going to be deployed for a long period of time and want to cancel your car insurance, you either need to cancel your registration or, if your state allows, “pause” it.
 Pausing insurance involves submitting an Affidavit of Non-Use or a Planned Non-Operation (PNO) to your state’s DMV.
 The former states the vehicle will not be driven on public roadways and that its insurance has been canceled.
 The latter means you will not be using your vehicle during the next renewal year.
 For more information on this, see your state's DMV.

 If you don’t want to totally void your insurance coverage, consider storage coverage.
-Let’s explore.
+Let’s explore this next.

 Bear in mind, this practice varies considerably between companies.
-Most companies require you to keep one vehicle with at least liability in order for another vehicle to have storage protection.
-For example, on a multi-person and multi-vehicle policy.
+Most companies require you to keep one vehicle with at least liability in order for another vehicle to have storage protection on a multi-person and multi-vehicle policy.
 If the vehicle is driven primarily by a deployed individual but another vehicle is still used (husband or wife, for example), this coverage option might work for you.

 A thing to keep in mind with this option is whether your state monitors vehicle registration.
 Texas, for example, actively monitors registration by running regular reports to ensure all vehicles that are registered are insured.
 Because storage coverage isn't registration compliant, you run the risk of having your registration suspended — even if your auto insurance company allows it.